Sustainably Built Interior Environments use Movable Walls in Portland and throughout Oregon

 Eliminating wasteful packaging is key, along with installing during daylight hours are a couple of ways to drive a sustainable installation.
 Working with our clients prior to installation we encourage recycling of any old furniture product, and assist them with the removal, recycling, or repurposing of existing "stuff".
 We try to make it easy to be green in every way.
 Whether it is blanket wrapping products or reducing your time to build out by installing movable walls, Portland and Oregon can depend on us to provide progressive solutions for the built environment.

-We also have many manufacturing partners that are committed to sustainable
+We also have many manufacturing partners that are

 practices and furniture design/manufacturing.
 Included are: